STAR: A general interactive framework for FDR control under structural constraints: Example 1: convex region detection

 In some applications, the $p$-values may be associated with features $x_{i}\in \mathcal{X} \subseteq \R^d$, which encode some contextual information such as predictor variables or a spatial location, and which may be associated with the underlying signal.
 We may wish to use this feature information to discover regions of the feature space where the signal is relatively strong; for example, \citet{drevelegas10} seek a convex region to locate the boundary of tumors.

-As a concrete mathematical example, suppose that for each point $x_i$ on a regular spatial grid, we observe an independent observation $z_i \sim N(f(x_i), 1)$, and we hope to discover the region $\cC = \{x:\; f(x) > 0\}$, where we have some prior belief that $\cC$ is convex; for example, if $f$ is known to be a concave function, then $\cC$ is a superlevel set and is hence convex.
+As a concrete mathematical example, suppose that for each point $x_i$ on a regular spatial grid, we observe an independent observation $z_i \sim N(f(x_i), 1)$ for some non-negative function $f$, and we hope to discover the region $\cC = \{x:\; f(x) > 0\}$, where we have some prior belief that $\cC$ is convex; for example, if $f$ is known to be a concave function, then $\cC$ is a superlevel set and is hence convex.
 Since we cannot expect to perfectly find $\cC$, we may hope to discover a smaller region $\widehat{\cC}$ which is mostly contained within $\cC$, that is,

 We can frame the above as a multiple testing problem by computing a one-sided $p$-value $p_i = 1-\Phi(z_i)$ for each $H_i$ and constraining the rejection set to be of the form $\cR = \{i:\; x_i \in \widehat{\cC}\}$, for some convex set $\widehat{\cC}$, leading to a constraint $\cK$ on the allowable rejection sets.
-If the grid is relatively fine, then FDR is a natural error criterion to control since the FDP of $\cR$ approximates criterion \eqref{eq:convFDR}.
+If the grid is relatively fine, then \textFDR ~is a natural error criterion to control since the \textFDP ~of $\cR$ approximates criterion \eqref{eq:convFDR}.

 As another application in supervised learning, we may observe a pair of features $x_i$ and response $y_i$ for $i=1,\ldots,n$, and hope to find a subregion of the feature space $\cX$ where the $y$ values tend to be relatively large.
-In bump-hunting \citep{friedman99}, we seek to discover a rectangle in predictor space; Section~\ref{sec:bump} discusses this application.
+In bump-hunting \citep{friedman99}, we seek to discover a rectangle in predictor space; Appendix~\ref{sec:bump} discusses this application.

-More generally, we might want to discover a set of hypotheses $\cR = \{i:\; i\in \widehat{\cC}\}$ where $\widehat{\cC}$ is convex, or is a rectangle, or satisfies some other geometric property.
-To the best of our knowledge, no currently existing procedure can solve the above problems while guaranteeing FDR control.
-To implement these goals using the STAR framework, we need only define the procedure-specific functions elaborated in Section \ref{sec:implementation}.
+More generally, we may want to discover a set of hypotheses $\cR = \{i:\; i\in \widehat{\cC}\}$ where $\widehat{\cC}$ is convex, or is a rectangle, or satisfies some other geometric property.
+To the best of our knowledge, no previously existing procedure can solve the above problems while guaranteeing \textFDR ~control.
+To implement these goals using the \star ~framework, we need only define the procedure-specific functions elaborated in Section \ref{sec:implementation}.
 To illustrate, we first consider an example where $x_{i}\in \R^{2}$.
-Later, we discuss the application of STAR to bump hunting.